 Child support orders can be modified based upon a change of time that a parent spends with the children.
 Child support can also be modified if one or both party´s income has changed.
 You cannot agree to never ask for a modification of child support.
 Support is the right of the child, not the parent.

 As the term implies, paternity establishes rights and obligations for non-married fathers.
-Legally establishing paternity gives fathers the opportunity to establish visitation, contact and access to their child.
+Legally establishing paternity gives fathers the opportunity to establish visitation, contact, and access to their children.
 Additionally, paternity actions can be instituted to obtain child support.

 If paternity is an issue regarding your child, we can help.